What Is Percocet?

 During your second week of withdrawal, your body should be feeling a lot better, although you may still be suffering from some aches and pains.
 It is normal to feel tired and very drained, and you may need to sleep more.
 In addition to this, your feelings of depression and anxiety can be particularly heightened at this time.

 Week 3-4 of Percocet withdrawal

 If you’re a chronic Percocet user, you may still be suffering from protracted withdrawal symptoms due to the effects of Percocet abuse, and insomnia may also be an issue during weeks three to four.
 Withdrawal from Percocet will, of course, be difficult for you — however, the end result of being clean and sober is more than worth it.

 Tips for Coping During Percocet Withdrawal

 When you’re suffering from withdrawal symptoms, it can be a difficult and lonely process.
 However, it is important for you to remember that you are never alone.
-At 12 Keys Rehab, we offer you 24/7 tailored support at each and every stage of your journey, whatever your signs of withdrawal from Percocet may be.
+At 12 Keys Rehab for Percocet addiction, we offer you 24/7 tailored support at each and every stage of your journey, whatever your signs of withdrawal from Percocet may be.

 The National Survey for Drug Use and Health (NSDUH) recently estimated that in 2013 almost 23 million Americans over the age of 12 needed specialized treatment for their substance abuse.
 Recovery is attainable, and we can help support you in getting there.
 While you are with us, you will learn many coping strategies that will go on to help you throughout your life.